-My visit to the Faroe Islands comprised of flying in and out of the Danish capital (also known as the world’s food capital), so I decided it was wise to stay for a couple of nights and see the city because it’s not everyday you’re in that part of the world as well as to sample some of the best restaurants in Copenhagen.
-I stayed in an Airbnb in the Fredericksburg neighborhood, which was very convenient, and I made it around town quite smoothly.
-Here are some of the best restaurants in Copenhagen where I got my nosh on:
+My visit to the Faroe Islands comprised of flying in and out of the Danish capital (also known as the world’s food capital), so I decided it was wise to stay for a couple of nights and see the city because it’s not every day you’re in that part of the world as well as to sample some of the best restaurants in Copenhagen.
+I stayed in an Airbnb in the Fredericksburg quarter, which was very convenient, and I made it around town quite comfortably.

 Noma: Yes, I did manage to get a reservation at (what at the time was) the world’s best restaurant, and I was completely blown away by the entire experience, the thoughtful and profound service not excluded.
-Since there are only a finite amount of people on the books each night, I guess it’s easy for them to ascertain who is who, so when our cab pulled up and the manager came outside to open the door for me, manager I said thanked him, and he said, “Jackie?”
+Since there are only a finite amount of people on the books each night, I guess it’s easy for them to ascertain who is who, so when our cab pulled up and the manager came outside to open the door for me, I thanked him, and he said, “Jackie?”
 I was like, that’s me!
 My dinner at Noma came just after the Tokyo pop-up so the food featured some influences from their time in Japan.
-I honestly went into the dinner thinking it would be a once in a lifetime experience, but I would go back in a heartbeat to try a different incarnation of the ever-evolving 20-course dinner menu.
-The restaurant will be at the end of this year and re-open as an urban farm serving vegetarian fare, so I’ll have to make a trip to Copenhagen to re-experience it.
+I honestly went into the dinner thinking it would be a once in a lifetime experience, but I would go back in a heartbeat to try a different iteration of the ever-evolving 20-course dinner menu.
+The restaurant will close at the end of this year and re-open as an urban farm serving vegetarian fare, so I’ll have to make a trip to Copenhagen to re-experience it.

 Chef Matt Orlando is a Brooklyn native who was the executive chef at Noma before opening Amass.
 The food was ridiculously inventive with close attention to texture, and the dishes included egg yolk with fermented grains in monkfish head broth and amazing crispy chicken skin with winter pickles.
-The staff was kind and accommodating, they even suggested I pay ten extra kroner so they can give me ten kroner cash for the ferry in case the ticket taker on the way back wasn’t as understanding as the guy who let me slide the first time.
+The staff was kind and accommodating…they even suggested I pay ten extra kroner so they can give me ten kroner cash for the ferry in case the ticket taker on the way back wasn’t as understanding as the guy who let me slide the first time.
 (I didn’t know it was cash only on board.)
 Noma reservations are hard to come by so if you can go only visit one restaurant in Copenhagen, make it Amass.